adi868/LIRI-Bot/README.md

 # LIRI-Bot

 ## Overview
+Welcome to LIRI-Bot!
 LIRI-Bot is a Language Interpretation and Recognition Interface.
 It is a command line node app that takes in parameters and gives back data.
 Interact with LIRI for up-to-date information on songs, concerts, and movies.

 ### How Does It Work?
 Type in a search query and command prompt, and LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 Enter `node liri.js` in the terminal, then specify which command you would like.
 LIRI can search from one of the following commands: